Tennessee Nonprofit Network

 By Dr. Kevin Dean, President & CEO, Tennessee Nonprofit Network

 In the heart of the burgeoning United States, amidst the fervor of the American Revolution and the burgeoning abolitionist movement, a beacon of hope and self-reliance emerged from the marginalized African American community of Philadelphia.
 The Free African Society, founded in 1787, stands as a testament to the indomitable spirit of a people determined to forge their own destiny in the face of adversity.
-This essay delves into the history of this remarkable organization, exploring its origins, its founders, and its enduring legacy of mutual aid and community empowerment.
+This organization is also a powerful example of the divergence of less formal, more relational mutual aid support and the formal institutions that have emerged.
+This blog post delves into the history of this remarkable organization, exploring its origins, its founders, and its enduring legacy of mutual aid and community empowerment.

 The Genesis of the Free African Society